About Insolvency and Trustee Service

 ISO certification is an international standard for management systems.
 This ensures that the highest possible standard is reached at all times.

 The Insolvency and Trustee Service has received ISO 9001:2015 certification for it's Quality Management System, and ISO 45001:2018 certification for it's Health and Safety Management System.

 These certifications apply to all Insolvency offices for the way we provide insolvency services to the New Zealand public and how we manage health and safety.
-These services include the administration of bankruptcies, No Asset Procedures, Summary Instalment Orders, company liquidations, the management of our trust accounts, and the way we make payments to creditors.
+These services include the administration of bankruptcies, No Asset Procedures, Debt Repayment Orders, company liquidations, the management of our trust accounts, and the way we make payments to creditors.

 Our Business Service Centre, which answers a large number of your calls, also has ISO 9001:2015 certification.

 Entering a formal insolvency procedure has a real and lasting impact on a debtor’s privacy.
 This is one of the reasons people should not take a decision to apply for a formal insolvency procedure lightly.